1997–98 Chicago Bulls season: Off-season

+Regular season

-Without Pippen, the Bulls started by winning the 1997 McDonald's Championship overseas in Paris, France in October, with Jordan being named the MVP.
-In the regular season, the team started with a slow 9–7 record in November, but then would go on a 15–4 run until Pippen returned in January.
-However, three-point specialist Steve Kerr went down with a fractured collarbone in January, and played just 50 games.
+In the regular season, the team got off to a slow 8–7 start, but then won 15 of their next 18 games, including an eight-game winning streak in December, until Pippen eventually returned in January.
+However, three-point specialist Steve Kerr suffered a fractured collarbone in January, and only played just 50 games.
 Despite the injuries, the Bulls held a 34–15 record at the All-Star break.

 At mid-season, the team traded Jason Caffey to the Golden State Warriors in exchange for David Vaughn.
-Vaughn would play just three games with the Bulls before being waived on March 2, 1998.
+Vaughn only played just three games with the Bulls before being waived on March 2, 1998, as he later on signed as a free agent with the New Jersey Nets.
 Also in early March, the team re-signed former Bulls reserve forward Dickey Simpkins, who was previously released by the Warriors, and played in the final 21 games of the regular season.
-The Bulls posted a 13-game winning streak between March and April, and still finished in first place in the Central Division with a 62–20 record, earning the first seed in the Eastern Conference.
+The Bulls posted another eight-game winning streak in February, then posted a 13-game winning streak between March and April, and still finished in first place in the Central Division with a 62–20 record, earning the first seed in the Eastern Conference; the team qualified for the NBA playoffs for the 14th consecutive year.
 The Bulls had the third best team defensive rating in the NBA.

-Michael Jordan once again led the league in scoring averaging 28.7 points, 5.8 rebounds and 1.7 steals per game, as he was named to the All-NBA First Team, and to the NBA All-Defensive First Team, and also won his fifth and final NBA Most Valuable Player of the Year award.
-In addition, Pippen averaged 19.1 points, 5.2 rebounds, 5.8 assists and 1.8 steals per game in 44 games, and was named to the All-NBA Third Team, and also to the All-Defensive First Team, and rebound-specialist Dennis Rodman once again led the league in rebounding with 15.0 rebounds per game.
-Meanwhile, Toni Kukoč provided the team with 13.3 points per game, playing most of the season as the team's starting small forward in Pippen's absence, Luc Longley averaged 11.4 points and 5.9 rebounds per game, Ron Harper contributed 9.3 points and 1.3 steals per game, and Kerr contributed 7.5 points per game off the bench.
+Jordan once again led the league in scoring averaging 28.7 points, 5.8 rebounds, 3.5 assists and 1.7 steals per game; he was named to the All-NBA First Team, and to the NBA All-Defensive First Team, and also won his fifth and final NBA Most Valuable Player of the Year award.
+In addition, Pippen averaged 19.1 points, 5.2 rebounds, 5.8 assists and 1.8 steals per game in 44 games, and was named to the All-NBA Third Team, and also to the NBA All-Defensive First Team, while Toni Kukoč provided the team with 13.3 points and 4.2 assists per game, playing most of the season as the team's starting small forward in Pippen's absence, and Luc Longley provided with 11.4 points and 5.9 rebounds per game.
+Meanwhile, Ron Harper contributed 9.3 points and 1.3 steals per game, Kerr contributed 7.5 points per game, Burrell averaged 5.2 points per game, rebound-specialist Dennis Rodman provided with 4.7 points and 15.0 rebounds per game, and Randy Brown contributed 4.1 points per game.